Corinne Diacre

-Corinne Catherine Diacre (born 4 August 1974) is a French professional football manager and former player who played as a defender.
-She played her entire club career with Soyaux in the Division 1.
-She was also an international player with the France national team from 1993 to 2005, captaining the team for much of that period.
+Corinne Catherine Diacre (born 4 August 1974) is a French professional football manager and former player.
+A defender, she played her entire club career with Soyaux and captained the France national team.

 In August 2014, she became the first woman to coach a men's professional football team (Clermont) in a competitive match in France.
 Diacre continued to manage Clermont for three seasons until taking up the position as head coach of the French women's national team, a job she lost in March 2023.
 Diacre’s tenure with France was notably marred with controversies.

 Playing career

 Club

 Diacre joined amateur club ASJ Soyaux in 1988, and quickly stood out for her strong character.
 She remained with Soyaux throughout her entire career.
 Prior to her final 2006-07 season, she received many proposals from American clubs, but stayed in France.
 In October 2006, she was injured during a match between Soyaux and Montpellier, suffering from an ACL tear in her right knee.
 This injury ended her footballing career at the age of 32.

 During her career 19-year-long career, she played around 350 D1 matches, which was a record at the time.
 She has since been overtaken by Sandrine Soubeyrand, Gaëtane Thiney and Camille Abily.